-The user plane positioning connection management is to support the management of a secure user plane connection between the UE and the LMF.
+The user plane positioning connection management is to support the management of a secured user plane connection between the UE and the LMF.

-The UPP-CM messages defined in this clause can be included in the UPP-CMI container of the UL NAS Transport messages and DL NAS Transport messages defined in 3GPP TS 24.501 [4].
+The UPP-CM messages defined in this clause can be included in the UPP-CMI container of the UL NAS TRANSPORT messages and DL NAS TRANSPORT messages defined in 3GPP TS 24.501 [4].